 Whilst InvoCare continued its investment in personnel for innovation and future growth, it was unable to react quickly enough to reduce costs when an unexpected, sudden decline in funeral case volumes occurred in the month of June.

-As a result of the solid performance, the Directors determined that an interim, fully franked, ordinary dividend of 15.0 cents per share will be payable on 5 October 2012, with a record date of 14 September 2012 and an ex-dividend date of 10 September 2012.
+Greater focus on working capital resulted in operating net cash inflows improving $9.6 million.
+The Directors determined that the interim, fully franked, ordinary dividend of 15.0 cents per share be maintained and will be payable on 4 October 2013, with a record date of 13 September 2013 and an ex-dividend date of 9 September 2013.

 InvoCare has left activated its Dividend Reinvestment Plan (DRP) for this interim dividend.
 It is not intended that this DRP be underwritten nor will shares be issued at a discount.